PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

 ## What Is Clock Synchronization?

 In most multiplayer networked games it's important that both the client's and server's clocks are synchronized.
-This is important because any time-based interpolation (like updating the enemy tank’s position in the previous tutorial) will require the client and server to agree on what time it is and therefore at what position your interpolated object should be at.
+This is important because any time-based interpolation (like updating the enemy tank’s position in the previous tutorial) will require the client and server to agree on what time it is and therefore at what position your interpolated object should be.

 ### Game Example